 For most parts of its history, this place remained isolated from the rest of the world like most other places inhabited by the Nagas.
 It was in 1840 that the British came to this place only to meet stiff resistance from the different Naga tribes.
-After nearly four decades of skirmishes, the British administrators were able to take control of this territory and set up Kohima as the Administrative Headquarters for the Naga Hills District which was then a part of Assam.
-On 1st December 1963, Kohima was christened as the state capital with Nagaland becoming the 16th state in the union of India.
+After nearly four decades of skirmishes, the British administrators were able to take control of this territory and set-up Kohima as the Administrative Headquarters for the Naga Hills District, which was then a part of Assam.
+On 1st December 1963, Kohima was christened as the state capital with Nagaland becoming the 16th state in the Union of India.

-This town offers a basket full of goodies to tourists with portraits of scenic beauty all over the place.
+This town offers a basketful of goodies to tourists with portraits of scenic beauty all over the place.
 The sharp peaks, the tearing clouds and the misty wind makes it an absolute delight for any tourist visiting this place.
 The State Museum, the Kohima Zoo, Jafu Peak are thronged by tourists from all parts of the world.
-When in Kohima, places like the Dzukou Valley and the Dzulekie stream near are some of the must visit.
+When in Kohima, places like the Dzukou Valley and the Dzulekie stream are some of the must visits.
 Kohima’s Catholic Church is considered to be one of the biggest and most beautiful churches in the entire county and is also one place a tourist must not miss out on.

 Culture, Cuisine & Cult

-Inner Line Permit for tourists
+Inner Line Permit For Tourists

 It is essential to note that Kohima falls under the Protected Area’s Act which makes it mandatory for the domestic tourists travelling there to obtain an ILP (Inner Line Permit) which is a simple travel document.
-Foreign tourists no longer require obtaining a Restricted Area Permit; however they need to register themselves with the Foreigners Registration Officer (FRO) of the district they visit within 24 hours of their arrival.
+Foreign tourists no longer require obtaining a Restricted Area Permit; however, they need to register themselves with the Foreigners Registration Officer (FRO) of the district they visit within 24 hours of their arrival.
 Domestic tourists can easily avail the Inner Line Permit from the following places -